idealogica/lavanda/readme.md

 # Lavanda

 <img align="right" vspace="5" src="http://www.idealogica.ru/lavanda/image/lavanda.png?dummy=1">
-Lavanda it's an administrator control panel for Laravel application.
+Lavanda is an administrator control panel for Laravel application.
-It can be used for quickly building or prototyping administrative interface of your site or service.
+It can be used for quick building or prototyping administrative interface of your site or service.
 The main idea of Lavanda is to enhance Eloquent models to provide all required information about your application entities and relationships in one place in unified way.
-So Lavanda model (which is based on Eloquent model) is used to incorporate your app bussines logic and usually describes how to input, display, save and proccess your data.
+So Lavanda model (which is based on Eloquent model) is used to incorporate your app bussiness logic and usually describes how to input, display, save and proccess your data.

 Lavanda features:
 * items lists viewing/searching/sorting and CRUD operations
 * implementation of one-to-one, one-to-many, many-to-many relationships
 * basic data types supported such as text, number, image, date
-* basic controls supported such as input, date, image, fields set(one-to-one), rows set(one-to-many), lookup field(many-to-many)
+* basic controls supported such as input, date, image, fields set (one-to-one), rows set (one-to-many), lookup field (many-to-many)
 * it allows to create forms with unlimited nesting level
 * it's extendable: different kinds of data types and controls can be easily added